 Inference/Conclusion: Therefore a melon has seeds.

 There are only a relative handful of valid forms of deductive argumentation, so it’s not too difficult to be familiar with them all.
 Head to the conditional logic webinar to see them all.
-However, there are bunch of ways to make an incorrect, or invalid, deductive argument.
-LSAT flaws commonly try to make an argument look like it’s following valid deductive logic, but actually there is an invalid move in there somewhere.
+However, there are a bunch of ways to make an incorrect or invalid deductive argument.
+LSAT flaws commonly try to make an argument look like it’s following valid deductive logic, but actually, there is an invalid move in there somewhere.

 Now let’s look at an invalid deductive argument.
 With invalid deductive arguments, even if the premises are true, the conclusion is not necessarily true.
 Here’s that in action: